Tomato shortage bites hard and pushes retail prices up

 The current shortage of tomatoes in Nakuru County has been attributed to the vagaries of weather and the continued practice of planting them in open fields.

-The Chairman of South Rift Farmers’ Association, Justus Monda said several farmers had planted tomatoes last year, but the unanticipated high rainfall destroyed the crop, leading to scarcity of the commodity.
+The Chairman of South Rift Farmers’ Association, Justus Monda said a number of farmers had planted tomatoes last year, but the unanticipated high rainfall destroyed the crop, leading to scarcity of the commodity.

 He said tomato consumers should brace themselves for prolonged scarcity and high prices as long as the weather patterns remained unpredictable.

-Monda added that those who planted in September last year intending to make good profits during the December celebrations and dry January lost their entire crop to the blight diseases, which spreads faster during the rainy season.
+Monda added that those who planted in September last year with the aim of making good profits during the December celebrations and dry January lost their entire crop to the blight diseases, which spreads faster during the rainy season.

 However, the chairman said that one would expect that whenever there was a shortage, local farmers were putting more money in their pockets but that has never been the case since the shortfalls are met by outsourcing for the commodity from neighbouring countries.